wsoaresfilho/bikers-app/README.md

 ## Getting Started

-To get you started you can simply clone the `bikers-app` repository and install the dependencies:
+To get started you can simply clone the `bikers-app` repository and install the dependencies:

 ### Prerequisites

 You need git to clone the `bikers-app` repository.
-You can get git from [here][git].
+You can get git from [here][https://git-scm.com/].

 You must have Node.js and its package manager (npm) installed.
-You can get them from [here][node].
+You can get them from [here][https://nodejs.org/].

 ### Clone `bikers-app`